XTXTMTXTX/System-Function-For-Wave/README.md

-# System Function For Wave
+# Transfer Function For Wave

-Usage: System Function For Wave.exe WaveFile.wav
+Usage: System Transfer Function For Wave.exe WaveFile.wav

 It'll generate WaveFile.wav.new.wav as output.

 Specify the numerator and denominator coefficients ordered in descending powers of $z$ or $s$

+See [Wikipedia: Transfer_Function](https://en.wikipedia.org/wiki/Transfer_function) for more information.

 ## Examples: